 Can I live on-campus?

-ASH students who meet the housing office deadline are guaranteed on-campus housing.
+On-campus housing is available.
 Check UH Student Housing for applications, deadlines, descriptions of dorms and apartments, and costs.

 How do I get from the airport to the UH campus?